The Knox Cave Preserve is in Albany County NY and has been owned by the

 Sink" in early 2000 and is an advanced vertical cave.

-Visitors to the Knox Cave Preserve are required to obtain a parking permit and to follow the guidelines listed below.
-Visitors who fail to obtain a parking permit or abide by these guidelines are considered to be trespassing and are subject to arrest.
+Visitors to the Knox Cave Preserve are required to obtain a permit and to follow the guidelines listed below.
+Visitors who fail to obtain a permit or abide by these guidelines are considered to be trespassing and are subject to arrest.

-The parking permit is available from the property managers via fax, standard mail, or electronic mail and will be printed on NCC letterhead.
+The permit is available from the property managers via fax, standard mail, or electronic mail and will be printed on NCC letterhead.
 The parking pass should be clearly displayed on the dashboard of the vehicle.
 Vehicles must park in the designated parking area where the eastern right-of-way meets Knox Cave Road .
 Vehicles not displaying the parking pass may be towed at the owners' expense.

 - Minimum group size is 3.
 In special circumstances, permission will be granted to 2 individuals.